doughamlin/Touchpoint/readme.md

 * Probably some other things I am forgetting?

 ## Release History
+* 0.1.9, 23 Oct 2014 - The theme is now more reliant on variables for line heights, margins and padding.
+Default margins/paddings in most places are equal to the default line height, half the default line height or twice the default line height.
+This should help to keep everything harmonious if the default line height is changed.
 * 0.1.8, 21 Oct 2014 - Enabled live reload in grunt-contrib-watch.
 (Also broke this repository away from WordPress, which it had no business being a fork of.)
 * 0.1.7, 17 Sep 2014 - Refactored CSS to not use ID selectors; Removed some unused CSS; Removed html5.js from header; Swapped in some HTML5 sectioning elements in place of generic divs.
 * 0.1.6, 29 Jul 2014 - New border-box method; updated body_class(); More CSS refactoring.